nwong524/cse110-Lab1/index.md

   loadPage();
 }
 ```
 Hi human!
 I hope.
 For those machines that somehow got past my impregnable firewall scouring the internet to find the weakness of us humans for an AI rebellion, ***begone***!
-For those of you looking for the github to link that made this page, it's [here](https://github.com/nwong524/cse110-Lab1)!
+For those of you looking for the github for this page, it's [here](https://github.com/nwong524/cse110-Lab1)!
+And for those of you looking for a link to a page in the github with a link to this page that has links, click [here](README.md)!
 For the rest of you who want to keep reading, please continue.

 ### Table of Contents
 [What I'm Doing Now](https://github.com/nwong524/cse110-Lab1/blob/main/index.md#what-im-doing-now)